nvda-es/devguides_translation/original_docs/w10addoninternals.md

 #### A note about modern keyboard

-Modern keyboard, sometimes called Composable Shell (windowsinternal_composableshell_experiences_textinput_inputapp.py) is the name of the app that provides various features, including emoji panel, dictation, hardware input suggestions, and listing items to be pasted from cloud clipboard.
+Modern keyboard, sometimes called Composable Shell (windowsinternal_composableshell_experiences_textinput_inputapp.py) and nowadays called Text Input Host, is the name of the app that provides various features, including emoji panel, dictation, hardware input suggestions, listing items to be pasted from cloud clipboard and many other input related features.
 This is not exactly an app, but more towards a floating overlay, much akin to touch keyboard on touchscreen devices.
 Powering these is a redesigned touch keyboard where XAML-based touch panel (with its own process) is used.

 In Windows 10 Insider Preview build 16215 and later, it is possible for users to browse and select emojis to insert in an edit field.
 This is done by pressing Windows+period (.) or Windows+semicolon (;).
 A floating panel of emoji categories and emojis will appear.
 One can then use arrow keys to move through emojis or Tab and Shift+Tab to cycle through categories.
 In build 16226, one can type emoji descriptions to narrow the emoji field.

 In build 17666 and later, this panel has been redesigned.
 Instead of using Tab key to move between categories, one would press Tab to move between emoji grid and categories.
 In case of People category, pressing Tab will let you move to skin tones list where you can use arrow keys to select a skin tone, then press Tab to move to emoji grid.

 Build 18305 and later brought another design change to this panel.
 In addition to selecting emojis, it also hosts two new grand categories named kaomoji ("face characters" in Japanese) and symbols.
 When one presses Tab, one will eventually reach category list with three items: emoji, kaomoji, and symbols.
 Just like selecting emoji categories, pressing Enter will switch the panel among these modes.

+Build 18963 renamed Modern Keyboard to Text Input Host, along wth bringing refined version of Input Method Editor (IME) for certain languages.
+For languages such as Japanese, the modern IME hosted by Text Input Host is used.

 When this panel opens, a menu open event is fired by the emoji panel (File Explorer in build 18305 and later), an event NVDA does not detect for performance reasons.
 As items are selected, an item selected event is fired, to which NVDA responds by walking the panel in a tree-like fashion in order to locate the item selected.
 The actual announcement of emoji characters depends on synthesizers; currently, recent SAPI5 and OneCore (aka SAPI Mobile) voices and Espeak nG ships with definitions of emoji characters, expanded to cover other synthesizers in NVDA 2018.4